slobbe/codex-meter/README.md

 - Displays current 5-hour session and weekly Codex usage.
 - Shows a weekly usage trend and predicts whether limits will be hit before reset.
 - Shows and redeems available banked resets.
-- Show percentages as usage consumed or capacity left.
-- Choose between raw percentages or progress bars in the panel indicator.

 ## Requirements

+- [Codex CLI](https://developers.openai.com/codex/cli) logged in on the same machine
 - GNOME Shell 45+
-- Codex CLI logged in on the same machine

 ## Install

-> [!NOTE]
-> The extension reads your local auth credentials from `~/.codex/auth.json`.

 1. Download the [latest release](https://github.com/slobbe/codex-meter/releases/latest) zip.
 2. Install and enable the extension with: